wso2/identity-apps/README.md

 8. Open cloned or downloaded Identity Apps repo and run the following commands from the command line in the project root directory (where the `package.json` is located) to build all the packages with dependencies. _(Note:- Not necessary if you have already done above identity apps build steps)_

     ```bash
+    # `npm run bootstrap` will install npm dependencies and bootstrap lerna modules.
     npm run bootstrap && npm run build
     ```

     or

     ```bash
+    # This will run `npm run bootstrap && npm run build` in the background.
     npm run build:dev
     ```